devaforgestudios-afk/TermoLoad/README.md

 3. Specify the save folder (or leave empty for default)
 4. Click **Browse** to select a folder via dialog
 5. Click **Add** to start the download

+### Downloading YouTube or other videos (yt-dlp)

+- Paste a YouTube (or any yt-dlp-supported) URL in Add Download.
+- TermoLoad automatically routes it through yt-dlp and sets the filename to the actual video title.
+- The app uses best video + best audio with mp4 merge when possible.
+- Progress is shown with speed and ETA; after download, status briefly shows “Processing” while merging.

+Optional setup for best results:
+- Install yt-dlp: `pip install yt-dlp`
+- Install ffmpeg so yt-dlp can merge video+audio to mp4.
+  - Windows (winget): `winget install -e --id Gyan.FFmpeg`
+  - Or download from https://ffmpeg.org and add to PATH.

+Notes:
+- If yt-dlp isn’t installed, TermoLoad will show “Error: yt-dlp not installed” for video URLs and continue to work for normal HTTP/HTTPS downloads.
+- Some sites may require cookies/login; advanced yt-dlp options can be added in future versions.

 ### Navigating Tabs